Robertof/nixos-docker-sd-image-builder/README.md

   - then, Docker builds `build-nixos`, which will:
     - create an unprivileged user for the NixOS build.
     - download and bootstrap Nix with the default configuration.
     - download the specified version/checkout of `nixpkgs`.
-By default, this downloads `nixpkgs` for the current stable version (20.03).
+By default, this downloads `nixpkgs` 22.05.
     - prepare an environment file which adds Nix to `$PATH`, sets `NIX_HOME` and sets a trap which notifies the cleanup container using TCP when the build is done.
   - once all the images are built, if emulation is required, `setup-qemu` runs (with privileges),